robert/robert.github.com/_posts/2019-12-21-ppab5-how-to-make-your-programs-shorter.md

 ---
-title: "PFAB#5: How to write shorter programs"
+title: "PFAB#5: How to make your programs shorter"
 layout: post
 tags: [Programming Projects for Advanced Beginners]
 og_image: https://robertheaton.com/images/pfab-cover.png
 redirect_from:
   - /pfab5
-published: false
 ---
-For [the last][pfab3] [two weeks][pfab4] we've been analyzing a short program that measures commute times, written by Michael Troyer.
+For [the last][pfab3] [two weeks][pfab4] we've been analyzing a program, written by an archaeologist named Michael Troyer, that measures commute times.
 So far we've [admired the way in which its logic is split up][pfab3], and have talked about [how its error handling could be improved][pfab4].
-In this final discussion of Michael's program we'll look at how we can tidy up and significantly shorten the code that handles querying his database.
+In this final discussion of the program we'll look at how we can tidy up and significantly shorten the code that handles querying its database.

 Shorter programs aren't always better.
 Sometimes it's pragmatic to be verbose today in order to make your code more understandable tomorrow.
 But if you can make your code shorter *and* more readable at the same time then you've got a recipe for a cake plus eating it type of situation.

-*(You may want to [open Michael's code in GitHub][commute-times] to reference while you read this post.)*
+*(You may want to [open the code in GitHub][commute-times] to reference while you read this post.)*

 ## Simplifying the database code

-Michael's program has two commands.
+Quick recap - Michael's program has two commands.
 The first repeatedly queries the Google Maps API for the current commute time between two locations, and writes the results to a database.
 The second command reads the results back out of the database and calculates their average, range, and standard deviation.

 <img src="/images/pfab3-graph.jpg" />

-Today we're going to work on the `Database` class's `get_data` function. `Database#add_data` is the function responsible for retrieving information about commute times from the program's database so that Michael's second command can analyze it.
+Today we're going to work on a function on Michael's `Database` class called `get_data`. `get_data` is responsible for retrieving information about commute times from the program's database, so that the program's second command can analyze it.
 The function accepts arguments like `specific_route`, `start_date` and `end_date`, and uses these to filter down the data that it returns.
 Inside the function it constructs a *SQL query* using the arguments it receives, runs the query against the database, and returns the results.

 You don't need to know anything about the details of SQL in order to understand the `get_data` function, but here's an example of a SQL query constructed by `get_data`: